Rajinder1212/MvcThermometer/MvcThermometer/README.txt

-Created the seeddata.cs in the models and updated with the values also updated the program.cs finally all the values are been updated also i forgot add 1 value so changing that now
+Created the seeddata.cs in the models and updated with the values also updated the program.cs finally all the values are been updated also i forgot add 1 value so changing that now now moving to add images , added a folder images